 The goal of this rotation is for the resident to develop into an outstanding surgical pathologist with strong skills in gross and microscopic diagnosis and the knowledge and ability to utilize ancillary immunohistochemical and molecular techniques as well as current literature in formulating diagnoses.
 Our surgical pathology laboratory sees a great diversity of common and highly complex specimens from all specialties with a significant number of cases in the following areas: gastrointestinal pathology, neoplastic and non-neoplastic lung disease, head and neck pathology, endocrine pathology including thyroid, parathyroid, and adrenal gland, musculoskeletal pathology with great emphasis on bone and soft tissue tumors, and pediatric pathology with a significant number oncologic cases.
 This division houses a comprehensive immunohistochemistry laboratory with two daily runs of tests and a complete molecular diagnostic section dedicated to solid tumors.
 There is a general, non-specialized signout with attending pathologists with special interests in most subspecialty areas.
 The surgical pathology service is divided into a Biopsy Service and Routine/Frozen Section Service covered by three residents and three attending pathologists.
 A same-day service using a microwave-based system is available for rush biopsies.
 The biopsy cases are usually available from the lab at about 8:00 AM the morning after they are grossed, and the biopsy resident is expected to review them before signing out with the attending, usually starting by 10:30-11:00.
 The routine slides are available before noon, and the routine resident has the rest of the day (between frozen sections) to review them and prepare for signout the next day in the morning right after the morning teaching conference.

-Faculty: Yiran Dai, MD, Henry Friedman, MD, Seena Kumar, MD
+Faculty: Yiran Dai, MD, Director, Henry Friedman, MD, Seena Kumar, MD, Shridevi Karikehalli, MD

 The rotation at the VA gives residents the opportunity to experience a general pathology practice.
 Residents are exposed to a variety of scenarios that integrate anatomic pathology, clinical pathology, and laboratory administration.
 While residents mainly concentrate on surgical pathology, they are also exposed to hematopathology and cytology, including a fine needle aspiration service.
 Since there is only one resident rotating at the VA at a time, residents benefit from working with three different pathologists in a short period of time and are able to participate in daily departmental consultation conferences and interdepartmental conferences.
 The relatively smaller and less complex case load in surgical pathology at the VA gives residents the opportunity to master their skills in routine cases and spend more time reviewing and learning from them.
 Residents see a fair amount of skin, lung, prostate, GI, and bladder biopsies at the VA.

-Length of Rotation: 1 month plus 2 additional months in a combined Special Hematology/Chemistry rotation
+Length of Rotation: 2 weeks plus one month in a combined Special Hematology/Chemistry rotation.

 Faculty: Katalin Banki, MD, Director; Robert Sunheimer, MS, MT(ASCP)